hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 We will explore a few useful web-based tools for performing these analyses using our Nanog peak calls.

-Since the motif and functional enrichment analyses are unlikely to give reliable results using only the 32.8 Mb of reads mapping to chr12.  we will use the **full set of peak calls output from the IDR analysis** for functional enrichment analyses and **all of chr12 IDR peaks** for motif discovery.
+Since the motif and functional enrichment analyses are unlikely to give reliable results using only the 32.8 Mb of reads mapping to chr12,  we will use the **full set of peak calls output from the IDR analysis**.

 ## Set-up